alexppppp/annotate-keypoints-roboflow/README.md

 Such information can be provided by coordinates of the object's keypoints.

-I was interested to get to know how to trainin a keypoint detection model, Keypoint RCNN, on a custom dataset.
+I was interested to get to know how to train a keypoint detection model, Keypoint RCNN, on a custom dataset.
 For that, I needed to create a simple dataset with objects related to one class, where each object was annotated with 2 keypoints, which would be enough to identify its orientation in space.

-Glue tube was the ideal candidate to become such object.
+Glue tube was the ideal candidate to become such an object.
 So, I've made 134 photos and annotated them in [Roboflow](https://roboflow.com/).

 Roboflow doesn't provide keypoint annotation functionality, but this task can be easily done by annotating keypoints with small rectangles.